kgangulyvibe/VOICERAG3/README.md

 ## Local APP Deployment

-1. Create a file .env in the `app/backend` and update the :
+1. Create a file .env in the `app/backend` and update the contents:

    ```shell
       AZURE_OPENAI_ENDPOINT=XXXXXX